Service-specific requirements

 Case Management

-• you are registered with the TAC to deliver case management services, and
+• they are registered with the TAC to deliver case management services, and

 Community group programs